 Aura Parental Controls pros and cons

 During testing, we were impressed by Aura's content filtering and screen time management features.
 But what makes Aura unique is that it provides personalized insights into your child's online behavior, powered by AI and clinical research.
-The Balance feature is not just innovative; it's a non-intrusive way to understand how your child or teen interacts online.
-Balance provides insights into their tone while using apps, changes in their social interactions, and even changes in sleeping habits.
+The Online Wellbeing feature is not just innovative; it's a non-intrusive way to understand how your child or teen interacts online.

-- Offers alerts for cyberbullying and online predator threats through gaming platforms
+- Offers alerts for cyberbullying and online predator threats through gaming platforms (Windows only)

 - Lacks location tracking and geo-fencing features